 Don’t Ask For Advice about Transitioning for 2 to 3 Kids

 No one can prepare you for your transition from being a parent of 2 to 3 kids overnight.
-It’s because no one can really know what it will be like for your family.
+This is because no one can really know what it will be like for your family.
 Children, especially newborns, are the definition of unpredictable.
-We heard all sorts of stories from parents of three – the third goes with the flow, the third slept the best, the third was our angel, the third was our worst.
-Overall there is no pattern since birth order characteristics are inconsistent (especially as a newborn).
+We heard all sorts of stories from parents of three – the third goes with the flow, the third slept the best, the third was our angel, the third was our worst, etc. Arbor is now 11 months old and SO different from her sisters at the same age!

-What it comes down to is this – take this post as an honest review of going from two to three children – and not as advice on how to survive the transition.
+Before we begin, PLEASE read this post an “honest review of going from two to three children” and not “advice on how to survive the transition.”

 We are outnumbered.

-It’s only the beginning of our lives as Mom and Dad of three girls, but we already know.
-Being outnumbered is our new reality.
-The girls can require a lot of our attention all at once – especially during the evening hours.
+It’s only the beginning of our lives as Mom and Dad of three girls, but we already feel the burn.
+Being outnumbered is a scary new reality.
+More often than not, our daughters require a lot of our attention all at the same time – especially during the evening hours.
 Some nights you’ll find a crying newborn, overtired 5 year old, and a cranky 8 year old all under one roof.
-Since there are only two of us to give three kids what they need, one child may feel neglected.
+Since there are only two parents to care for three kids what they need, one child is sometimes feeling neglected.

-Cleanliness of your home (and life) is another struggle as parents of three kids.
-It’s kind of funny how I thought our house was messy BEFORE the baby.
+Cleanliness of your home (and life) is another struggle when you are parents of three kids.
+It’s kind of funny how I thought our house was messy BEFORE we added a baby.
 Now I just look around in disbelief at the items that accumulate on every inch of our home by the end of the week.
-Babies have a lot of things: play mat, bouncer, diapers, blankets, burp cloths, etc. Combine Arbor’s trail of items with Annabelle, Ailey, and Brandon – it’s rarely organized around here anymore.
+Babies come a lot of things: play mat, bouncer, diapers, blankets, burp cloths, etc. Combine Arbor’s trail of items with Annabelle, Ailey, and Brandon’s belongings – our home is rarely organized anymore.

 Another fun mess is the LAUNDRY room.
 The amount of dirty clothes our family produces seems impossible to keep up with.
 Not only does the baby often mess her clothes multiple times a day, but we also ask the girls’ to change after school (to avoid germs).
-Between school, after-school, dance and pajamas, some days our daughters wear four outfits.
+Between school outfits, the after-school outfit, dance clothes and pajamas, some days our daughters wear four outfits.
 Brandon and I feel like we are washing or folding clothes all day, every day.

 Truthfully, our bedtime flow is our most successful time of day as parents.
 Brandon takes care of the big girls while I am in charge of the baby.
-Sometimes the baby cries for quite a long time, but I’ve learned how to shush/rock a baby while listening to air pods.
-For now, our plan works.
-However, we know there will be nights in the future when things are more difficult – we both have already experienced bedtime solo with all three children.
-When that happens, we plan to enlist the help of the oldest sibling – Annabelle.
+In the beginning, the baby cried for quite a long time at bedtime.
+But since we sleep trained her around 5 months old, she goes down so easily.
+We know there will be nights in the future when things are more difficult – we both have already experienced bedtime solo with all three children.
+When that happens, we enlist the help of the oldest sibling: Annabelle.

-Speaking of help from older siblings, we are learning Annabelle and Ailey really thrive on feeling useful when it comes to their baby sister.
+Speaking of help from older siblings, we are learning Annabelle and Ailey really thrive on responsibilities associated with their baby sister.
 If we ask them to clean up their bedroom we are usually met with blank stares.
 However, if we ask them to help clean up Arbor’s room – they rush to help.

 Arbor needs a lot of attention, but it’s a completely different type of attention than the big girls require.
-They need guidance in so many areas of life all whilst we teach them to be kind and confident.
+Older children need guidance in many areas of life all whilst we strive to teach them to be kind and confident.
 Our approach to discipline is the same for both Annabelle and Ailey.
 The girls know we have expectations and consequences regarding appropriate behavior (time out is a popular game in our house).
 I know there are rumors about a more lackadaisical approach to parenting a third child who is much younger than their siblings – but Brandon and I aren’t the type to let things slide.
 It will definitely be interesting when Arbor is older as to how we manage it all but we will try our best to be consistent.

 When it comes down to parenting three children, we are still too early in the game to say much more.
-Life is HARD, but having another little one is worth every second of the chaos.
+Life is HARD, but having another child is worth every second of the chaos.